RePAIRProject/AAFR/README.md

 However, the code can be easily modified to work with different kind of data (it uses pointcloud, but resampling a mesh in a pointcloud is easy and you find an example in the `prepare_challenge.py` script if needed).
 If there are issues or you need help, please do open an issue and ask.

+## How do I use the code?

+If you want to use it on your own data, check the [data preparation section](#data-preparation).

+If you want to assemble fragments (you have prepared data), check the [assembling fragment section](#assembling-fragments).

+If you have no idea, check the [demo file](demo.md) for a quick run (everything is prepared).

 ## Data preparation
 If you already have the pointclouds of the broken objects in some random position, you can skip this part.